Fleet utilization rates are on the rise.

 Another big trend is OEM partnerships.
 Fleet Complete partners with Ford and General Motors in Canada, and Mitsubishi in Australia.
 “Our organization is able to take those vehicles and they can report into our platform without the need for extra equipment,” says Arnone.

 With OEM-installed telematics, the process is simplified.
-“Companies are trying to avoid downtime,” says Beaudoin.
+“Companies are trying to avoid downtime,” states Beaudoin.
 “They don’t have to spend time installing hardware.
 We can switch these on for clients that want to utilize these services and get that richer data that comes right from the vehicle itself.”